ebrahimflows/HA_islamic_prayer_hub/README.md

 - 🌙 display the prayer name in English and Arabic;
 - 📅 display the Islamic date from LUPT;
 - 📖 rotate locally bundled Qur'an reminders and Qur'anic du'a;
-- 🔊 play a YouTube azaan full-screen;
+- 🔊 play a YouTube adhan full-screen;
-- 🌅 use a separate Fajr azaan video;
+- 🌅 use a separate Fajr adhan video;
 - ↩️ return the tablet to your chosen Home Assistant dashboard;
 - 📡 expose sensors for current prayer, next prayer, next prayer time, countdown, Islamic date and last Prayer Hub run.

 > [!IMPORTANT]
 > Prayer Hub is a community custom integration, not an official Home Assistant integration.
 Test it before relying on it.

-## 📸 Screenshots

-Add your own screenshots to the repository after publishing, for example:

-- `docs/prayer-card.png`
-- `docs/fajr-display.png`
-- `docs/maghrib-display.png`

-Then reference them here with normal Markdown image links.

 ## 📋 Requirements